joffychim/MQPlayer/README.md

 # mqplayer
-mediaplayer with exoplayer and ffmpeg
+Android video player based on FFmpeg and Exoplayer